tjs7321/python-p3-mock-challenge-game-tracker/README.md

 #### Bonus: Aggregate and Association Method

 - `Player classmethod highest_scored(cls, game)`
-  - Returns the `Player` instance with the highest average game score.
+  - Returns the `Player` instance with the highest average score for a given game.
   - Returns `None` if there are no players.
   - _hint: will need a way to remember all `Player` objects_
   - _hint: do you have a method to get the average score on a game for a